Benešov: Administrative division

+Etymology

+The name is derived from the personal name Beneš.

 Geography

-Benešov lies about 32 km southeast of Prague.
-The town is located in the Benešov Uplands on the Benešovský Stream.
-In the western part of the territory are situated the ponds Konopišťský and Jarkovický.
+Benešov is located about 32 km southeast of Prague.
+It lies in the Benešov Uplands.
+The highest point is the hill U Vlčí jámy at 493 m above sea level.
+The stream Benešovský potok flows through the town.
+In the western part of the municipal territory are situated the fishponds Konopišťský rybník and Jarkovický rybník.

 History

 The area of Benešov began to be settled in the 11th century.
 The first settlers are believed to have arrived on Karlov Hill in around 1050 during the Přemyslid dynasty.
 The first written verified mention of Benešov is from 1219–1222, however there are unverified mentions from 1048 and 1070.

 Benešov was seat of Lords of Benešov until 1317, when they moved to nearby Konopiště Castle.
 In 1327, Benešov became a market town.
 In 1420, the town was conquered and burned by the Hussites.
-Benešov however recovered and at the end of the 15th century, it belonged among the most important towns in Bohemia.
+However, Benešov recovered and at the end of the 15th century, it belonged among the most important towns in Bohemia.
 It was the centre of several political negotiations, such as the 1451 and 1473 meetings of the Bohemian Diet.
 In the 15th and 16th centuries the town experienced an economic boom, especially thanks to its location on the trade route from Prague to Linz.
 In 1512, Benešov became a town.

-A contemporary first edition map in Latin by A. Ortelius dated 1570 spells the town as Benissaw.
-After the end of the 16th Century there were several changes in ownership.
-During the Thirty Years' War, the population had suffered because of passing Polish and Swedish troops.
-To promote the reintroduction of Catholicism and improving the education, a Priory college with a high school was founded in 1703.
-After 1803 the town developed as a centre of national rebirth for Slavic Bohemians.

-In 1871 the town was connected to Prague by rail and by 1895 it was an important regional hub.

-By World War I Benešov was an important garrison town of the Austro-Hungarian Monarchy.
-There were the II.
-Bataillon des Böhmischen Infanterie-Regiments Nr.
-102 (Second Battalion of the Bohemian Infantry Regiment No. 102) and the II.
-Bataillon des k.k.
-Landwehr-Infanterie-Regiments Nr.
-28 (Second Battalion of the Imperial Landwehr Infantry Regiment No. 28).
-Because of fears of possible political unrest in 1916 by Czech nationalists, the 2nd Regiment of the Tiroler Kaiserjäger with a reserve unit part from Bolzano was stationed here to 1918.
+During the Thirty Years' War, the population had suffered, when the Swedish troops fought here.
+In the 18th century, when Benešov was owned by the Přehořovský family and then by Lords of Vrtba, the town became a centre of education and culture, which was also helped by the founding of the Piarist college.
+The development was also aided by the establishment of a direct postal line to Prague in the first half of the 18th century.
+In 1871, the town was connected to Prague by rail.

-Early during World War II the town was evacuated temporarily as the SS-Truppenübungsplatz Böhmen of the Waffen SS was stationed here.
+During World War II, in 1942, part of the town was evacuated temporarily as the training area of the Waffen SS was stationed here.

-A significant measure of industrialization began after 1945 with the establishment of a machinery factory and the food industry.

 Demographics

 Transport

+The I/3 road (part of the European route E55), which connects the D1 motorway with Tábor and further continues as the D3 motorway, passes through the town.

-The town is served by one railway station.
-It lies on the Prague–České Budějovice railroad.
+The Benešov u Prahy railway station is located on the lines Prague–České Budějovice and Benešov–Vlašim.